top of page

 מבנה הפטריות בסביליה

-I read somewhere about the flea market in the Feria neighborhood that operates every Thursday, so I went there.
+I read somewhere about the flea market in the Feria neighborhood (El Jueves rastro) that operates every Thursday, so I went there.
 The market is charming, with the usual merchandise you find at such markets...
 If you want to buy something, be sure to bring cash.
 The market stretches along 200 meters of stalls filled with a variety of objects, pictures, and more...

 Feria neighborhood

 In the neighborhood, there’s also a small covered market—the Feria Market (fruits, vegetables, fish, and, of course, ham...).
+The market also hosts some small tapas bars and cafes.

 As I continued my wandering, I discovered an entire street of bars and restaurants that was closed in the morning, so I promised myself we would return here in the evening.